blendersb/telethon2.0/README.md

 ## Setup
-Install dependencies (see [requirements.txt](/requirements.txt)), configure environment variables (see below) and run with `python3 -m tgfilestream`.
+Install dependencies (see [requirements.txt](/requirements.txt)), configure environment variables (see below) and run with `python3 -m btelethon2.0`.

 A reverse proxy is recommended to add TLS.
 When using a reverse proxy, keep `HOST` as-is, but add the publicly accessible URL to `PUBLIC_URL`.
 The URL